The LOST STORIES Channel

 More Previews of The Joy of Cynicism and the Death of Beauty

-To Read Further, Go To:
+To Read Further, go to:

 THE QUEST FOR AN ANTIDOTE—to embark on a journey that takes an unexpected turn in search of an antidote to the most corrosive force in God’s creation.

-THE SEEDS OF CYNICISM—to see that if you’re human, then your life is full of disappointments; and wherever there are disappointments, cynicism follows.
+THE SEEDS OF CYNICISM—to see that, if you’re human, then your life is full of disappointments; and wherever there are disappointments, cynicism follows.

 THE JOY OF CYNICISM—to learn how we are to understand how a perfect God can co-exist with imperfect humans inhabiting an imperfect world.